Home » San Diego » San Diego Zoo tickets

 Image: Maryinvancity.com

-Visitors use it as a means of transport within the zoo and save some energy.
+Visitors use it to transport within the zoo and save some energy.

 Access to the bus is included with the San Diego Zoo tickets